When is nonreciprocity relevant?

 where $d$ is the spatial dimension while $\xi$ and $\tau$ are respectively the correlation length and time, diverging at the transition as $\xi\sim|T-T_c|^{-\nu}$ and $\tau\sim \xi^z$.
 In addition, the order parameter scales as $\langle \phi\rangle_0\sim|T-T_c|^\beta$ in which $\beta$ is the associated critical exponent, related to the others by the identity $\gamma=d\nu-2\beta$ obtained from Widom's and Fisher's scaling relations.
 Putting these together, we find that

 Hence, the introduction of random nonreciprocal interactions is relevant if

-This inequality is not satisfied by the 3D Ising model, so we expect its universality class not to change.
-For the 2D Ising model, the left hand side of the inequality is exactly zero, so that the correction is marginal, and a more refined analysis is required, similarly to the Harris criterion for the two dimensional random bond Ising model \cite{Shalaev1994}.
+This inequality is satisfied by the 3D Ising model, so we expect its universality class to change in the presence of random nonreciprocity.
+For the 2D Ising model, the left hand side of the inequality is exactly zero, so that the correction is marginal: a more refined analysis is required, similarly to the Harris criterion for the 2D random bond Ising model \cite{Shalaev1994}.
 This is summarized in row 5 of Table~\ref{figtab:schematic}.

 \textit{Perturbing a nonequilibrium phase transition ---} Lastly, we illustrate that our method encompasses situations where the unperturbed phase transition is already out of equilibrium.
-To do so, we take as the unperturbed system Eq.~\eqref{eq:basic_coupled_equation_1} with a finite nonreciprocal coupling $K_-$, and add as a perturbation a random inhomogeneous perturbation $ \delta K_-(\bx)$, where $\delta K_-(\bx)$ is a delta-correlated Gaussian variable.
+To do so, we take as the unperturbed system Eq.~\eqref{eq:basic_coupled_equation_1} with a finite nonreciprocal coupling $K_-$, and add as a perturbation a random inhomogeneous $ \delta K_-(\bx)$, where $\delta K_-(\bx)$ is a delta-correlated Gaussian variable.
 We have previously shown that a small nonreciprocal coupling $K_-$ changes the critical behavior of the paramagnet/ferromagnet transition present when $K_-=0$.
 The resulting phase transition at finite $K_{-}$ cannot be predicted from our criterion, but has been studied through renormalization group calculations \cite{Risler2004,Risler2005,Daviet2024,Zelle2024} and Monte-Carlo simulations \cite{Avni2025,Avni2025a}.
 This phase transition, which is believed to fall in the $XY$ universality class, separates a disordered (paramagnet) phase from a time-dependent oscillating phase, dubbed \textit{swap phase}, where the fields $\phi_1$ and $\phi_2$ homogeneously and coherently oscillate in time \cite{Avni2025,Avni2025a}.

-Since the transition can be triggered by a change in $K_-$, the perturbation $\delta K_-(\bx)$ locally shifts the distance from the critical point.
-Our analysis, extended to this case (see SM), shows that the random perturbation is relevant whenever $\frac{\nu d}{2} < 1$, exactly as in equilibrium critical points.
+Our analysis (see SM) shows that $\delta K_-(\bx)$ is relevant whenever $\frac{\nu d}{2} < 1$.
 Thus we recover the Harris criterion’s form, but with the crucial distinction that $\nu$ now refers to the critical exponent of the unperturbed nonequilibrium dynamical transition.
 The unperturbed system is believed to fall in the XY universality class \cite{Avni2025a} in $d=3$, leading to $\nu= 0.672$~\cite{Pelissetto2002,Campostrini2001}.
 Therefore, the perturbation is irrelevant (row 6 in Table~\ref{figtab:schematic}).